 During seasonal transitions | Equinoxes and solstices are perfect times for reflection and renewal |

 Whether you're standing on the threshold of a new chapter or simply sensing the need to recalibrate, revisiting your temperament and redesigning your rituals and life plan is an act of courage, self-respect, and self-love.
-It means choosing to not coast on autopilot but, instead, be the architect of a life that reflects who you are at any given moment—not who you were yesterday—your Higher evolved Self.
+It means choosing to not coast on autopilot but, instead, be the architect of a life that reflects who you are at any given moment—your Higher evolved Self.